rkaunismaa/Deep-Learning---Foundations-and-Concepts/README.md

 # Deep-Learning---Foundations-and-Concepts

+## Tuesday, June 18, 2024

-This will be the repository created for the walk through of the book "Deep Learning - Foundations and Concepts" by Christopher Bishop
+This will be my repository created for the walk through of the book "Deep Learning - Foundations and Concepts" by Christopher Bishop.
+There is no official repository associated with this book but I thought creating one could be a useful learning exercise.

 <img src="images/Deep-Learning-Foundations-and-Concepts.jpg" alt="Deep Learning - Foundations and Concepts" width="300">